Fefevs09/Caesar_Cipher_C/README.md

 # whats's a Caesar Cipher
-one of the simplest encryption algorithms
+one of the simplest encryption algorithms.
+The method is named after Julius Caesar, who used it in his private correspondence.

 # Status
-not finished!
+- [X] encrypt a word
+- [ ] try to encrypt a sentence